bpi-oxford/readPTU_FLIM/README.md

 # Check your CUDA version with: nvidia-smi
 # Then install appropriate version, e.g., for CUDA 11.x:
 # pip install cupy-cuda11x

+# Note: GPU acceleration is currently disabled in FLIM_fitter.py
+# but can be re-enabled by uncommenting the GPU code sections
 ```

 ### 3. Install PlantSeg for Cell Segmentation (Optional but Recommended)